divyaaswani/hello-world/README.md

 # hello-world
-my name is divya, i m her to larn new tech like angular js.
+my name is divya, i am here to learn new tech like angular js.